 Most impressive wall is definitely Karlukovo cave.
 It’s a huge tunnel with two “windows” in a roof which are called gods eyes.
 There is around 100 30 to meters long routes here from 5a and up.
 Climbing is technical, vertical, slabby and of course, there are also overhangs.
 Shade is all day long and it’s also possible to climb in rain.
 Be careful not to park in the entrance of the cave in heavy rain.
 You might have to swim with your van out.
 Vratsa are old Bulgarian climbing area which offers lots of climbing in limestone walls.
 Here you will find everything from single to multipitch, equipped and also many trad routes.
 Three hours south of Sofia you can find Rila.
 Granite bouldering paradise and lots on alpinistical mountain routes.
 All this in a beautiful mountain environment with wildp animals and more than 200 glacial lakes, perfect for swim after a “hard” day/route/boulder.

-Yes, Kalymnos… But that’s far in the middle of the sea and it’s impossible to get there since there are so many other climbing areas on the way and one is better than another.
+Yes, Kalymnos.
+But that’s far in the middle of the sea, and it’s impossible to get there since there are so many other climbing areas on the way and one is better than another.
 Meteora has huge conglomerate towers with monasteries on the top.
-Leonidio is becoming a favorite winter spot for climbers with good weather conditions, good local food, and friendly and welcoming people, and of course, more routes that you can climb in your lifetime.
+Leonidio is becoming a favorite winter spot for climbers with good weather conditions, good local food, friendly and welcoming people, and of course, more routes you can climb in your lifetime.
 Kyparissy is just one hour drive away and is developing fast.
-A small “tranquilo” village next to the sea is perfect for relaxing and climbing.
-Watermill is probably one of the top 3 sectors in the world and Babala goes in the top 2.
-It is definitely worth hiking up 1h to climb 800m almost directly above the Aegean Sea.
-At the moment there are not many easy routes there, but once you start attacking 8th grade I guarantee you will not want to leave this place.
-Climbing here is possible until May and then it gets too hot so it’s best to move to another less known area Lagada above Sparti.
-It is just one more of those canyons with huge potential with top-quality routes that just wait to developed.
-Here they are climbing also in the summer and close to it is a nice refreshing river for swimming.
+A small “Tranquilo” village next to the sea is perfect for relaxing and climbing.
+Watermill is probably one of the top 3 sectors globally, and Babala goes in the top 2.
+It is worth hiking up 1h to climb 800m almost directly above the Aegean Sea.
+There are not many easy routes there, but once you start attacking 8-graded routes, I guarantee you will not want to leave this place.
+Climbing here is possible until May, and then it gets too hot, so it’s best to move to another less known area Lagada above Sparti.
+It is just one more of those canyons with huge potential with top-quality routes that wait to develop.
+Here they are also climbing in the summer and close to it is a nice refreshing river for swimming.

 4. November - 4 December 2021